-28 Sep Into the future – The Joy Trip Project
+28 Sep Into the Future

 The journey home passed in a blur of black asphalt highway and fast food eaten slowly.
 It’s 850 miles from Atlanta to Madison and at the conclusion of the Breaking the Color Barrier in the Great Outdoors conference I found myself racing back to begin the work that lies ahead.
 The 14-hour drive was fueled as much by eager anticipation and heady adrenaline as diesel, tacos, hamburgers and coffee.
 It seemed the Joy Jetta sped north across four state lines not merely to carry me home but into the future.